Control Fails Before Systems Do.

 Major Incident Categories

-Five major incident types.
+Six major incident types.
 Each requires distinct decision architecture and recovery doctrine.

 Enterprise Disruption.
 Control failure event with technical symptoms.
 Becomes major incident when core operations are disrupted, data integrity uncertain, authority fragmented.